mightycow/uberdemotools/README.md

 The typical usage scenario for **UDT** is the one for which the interface has been optimized: *Cut by Chat*.

 It supposes the following:

 1. You have a chat bind you use when you make cool frags or something funny/unusual/movie-worthy happens.
 Example: you have /bind space "say HAHA!
 YOU ARE DEAD!" and you press space when something cool happens.
-2. You have configured **UDT**'s *Global Chat* rules under the *Patterns* tab and the general stuff under the *Settings* tab
+2. You have configured **UDT**'s *Global Chat* rules under the *Patterns* tab and the general stuff under the *Settings* tab.

 After your gaming session...

 1. Drag'n'drop the new demos onto **UDT**.
 2. Select *Patterns*, then *Global Chat*.
 3. Select all demos (can click the *Demo List* list box and press Ctrl+A), then click click *Cut!*.